wiseman-timelord/Chat-VulkanLlama/README.md

 ### REQUIREMENTS:
 * Windows with WSL or Linux (untested), + libraries listed in `./data/req_wsl.txt` + packages libncurses5-dev & xterm + experimental llama-cpp-python (for GGUF).
 * Python 3.x + libraries listed in `./data/req_win.txt`.
 * Compatible with Llama 2 GGML models, such as [this one](https://huggingface.co/TheBloke/llama2_7b_chat_uncensored-GGML), or otherwise Llama 2 GGUF models, such as [this one](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF).
+I recommend using at least a 4-bit model to avoid grammatical errors, unless you're tweaking the code, then a 2-bit model for faster loading.

 ### DISCLAIMER:
 * Using the experimental version of llama-cpp-python will possibly break support for GGML or other applications that use llama-cpp, ensure to, use environment or perform a backup, before running the install process.
 If you want a GGML version of the program, then consult versions <=1.03 of Llama2Robot.
 I can tell you that the GGUF is a superior product as shown above, and the prompt syntax is standardaized between, chat and instruct, however, some models designed for roleplay may differ.